JustinSomers/graphql-training1/README.md

 * Sign up for an [Imgur account](https://imgur.com/).
 * Get [Postman](https://www.postman.com/).
 * Click "Run in Postman" on [this page](https://apidocs.imgur.com/) to get the Imgur Postman collection.
-* Get the CLIENT_ID from Kyle Banner.
-* Put the CLIENT_ID and USERNAME in a new .env file in the root of the /monolith directory following the .env.example
+* The CLIENT_ID (Client ID is a public identifier of your application) in the .env.example file is the real CLIENT_ID.
+Put the CLIENT_ID and your USERNAME (change it from bullwinkle) in a new .env file in the root of the /monolith directory following the .env.example.
 * If you're going to open in VSCode navigate to /monolith first.
 This is because of the way tsconfig is set up.
     * I want to make sure you read that. `cd monolith` then `code .` please.
 Don't open the root dir to look at monolith files.
 * npm install